Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Argentina and from Copenhagen.
+I'm losing my edge to the kids from Brunei and from Tokyo.

 But I was there.